Garlic Spaghetti Squash with Meat Sauce

 - Grated Parmesan cheese, optional

 - Preheat oven to 375°.
 Cut squash lengthwise in half; remove and discard seeds.
 Place squash in a 13x9-in. baking pan, cut side down; add 1/2 in. of hot water.
 Bake, uncovered, 40 minutes.
 Drain water from pan; turn squash cut side up.
-Bake 5-10 minutes longer or until squash is tender.
+Bake until squash is tender, 5-10 minutes longer.

-- Meanwhile, in a large skillet, cook beef and mushrooms over medium heat 6-8 minutes or until beef is no longer pink, breaking up beef into crumbles; drain.
+- Meanwhile, in a large skillet, cook beef and mushrooms over medium heat until beef is no longer pink, 6-8 minutes, breaking up beef into crumbles; drain.
 Add half of the garlic; cook and stir 1 minute.
 Stir in tomatoes, pasta sauce and 1/4 teaspoon pepper; bring to a boil.
 Reduce heat; simmer, uncovered, 15-20 minutes.

 - When squash is cool enough to handle, use a fork to separate strands.
 In a large skillet, heat oil over medium heat.
 Add remaining garlic; cook and stir 1 minute.
 Stir in squash, salt and remaining pepper; heat through.
 Serve with meat sauce and, if desired, cheese.